PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

 ### Package checks if it's up-to-date

-As noted earlier, cptac automatically checks that it's up-to-date, every time a user imports it.
-This is done in the `cptac/__init__.py` file.
-The package version is checked by using the hardcoded download URL to download the version.txt file on Box and read it into a string, and then comparing that string with the return value of cptac.version().
-If the two values do not match, a warning that the package is out-of-date is printed to stderr.
+As noted earlier, cptac automatically checks that it's up-to-date every time a user imports it.
+This is done in the `~/__init__.py` file, using the function `init_files()`.
+This function requests the record from Zenodo that is specified by the hard-coded concept-doi, which automatically points to the most upd-to-date version of the data.
+Zenodo's response is used to generate a new index file on-the-fly, using the most-up-to-date data.

 ### Exceptions and warnings